-As of 2019 at the age of 60, the net worth of Grant Cardone is a reported $300 million.
+As of 2023, Grant Cardone's net worth figure is a reported $600 million.
 Known for his massive real estate empire, he’s also a sales coach, author, and motivational speaker.
-His rise to fortune and fame was met with many obstacles yet his perseverance and devotion to make a deal let him be the business mogul he is today.
+He faced many obstacles on his way up - but his perseverance and love for deal making made him the business mogul he is today.

-A few quick notes on what Grant’s become:
+A few quick notes on what he's become:

-In Grant Cardone’s own words he, “…grew up poor.”
+In his own words Grant, “...grew up poor.”
 Born on March 21, 1958 in Lake Charles, Louisiana, he was one of four children - one of which is his identical twin brother, Gary.
 Losing his dad at the age of 10 began a spiral of troublesome behavior.
-To his own acknowledgment, after his father died he had no male figure to look up to anymore.
+As he explains, after his father died he had no male figure to look up to anymore.
 He recognizes that he had people who were equal to him or less than him.

 “In everyone’s life, you have someone you’re looking up to or looking down to or looking sideways at.” – Grant Cardone.